 One of the best things to do in Crete is to wander the coast, because there are so many incredible beaches and coves to discover.
 Karavopetra is one of the most striking beaches in west Crete, almost a mini-version of some of the best Algarve beaches in Portugal.

-Getting there: also on the road to Koundoura, signposted to the left
+Getting there: also on the road to Koundoura, signposted to